 This friendly restaurant, created by the owners of Longmont staple the Roost and newcomer Smokin’ Bowls (and, soon, a new tiki bar), has an eclectic vibe and a vibrant lime green and magenta color scheme.
 Tacos are the main event, ranging from classics like al pastor and carne asada to more creative iterations like chipotle crab cake; its vegetarian tacos are also worth trying, even if you’re a meat-eater.
 You’ll find plenty of queso and green chile on the menu, as well as an impressive selection of tequilas.
 And you really can’t go wrong with a house margarita with a special Jefes rim made from dark chile powder, sugar, and salt.

-If you don’t know what to look for, you might miss this gem on Main Street, complete with mid-century modern decor, a relaxing patio space in the breezeway between buildings, and a glass garage door to open up the distillery and tasting room on warm days.
+Dry Land recently renovated and moved into a historic brick building on Main Street, complete with mid-century modern decor, a relaxing patio space in the breezeway between buildings, and a glass garage door to open up the distillery and tasting room on warm days.
 This light-filled space is where you’ll get to taste Dry Land’s unique spirits, including a gin made with only native Colorado botanicals and a cactus spirit made with smoked prickly pear.
-The mixology team has created an impressive (and colorful!) cocktail menu, too, with drinks like the Dry Land Oasis, made with cactus spirit, fresh lime juice, pineapple juice, jalapeño, and honey ginger syrup.
+The mixology team has created an impressive (and colorful!) cocktail menu, too, with rotating, seasonal drinks like the Pom Pom Sour, made with their Antero wheat whiskey, pomegranate, lemon, ginger simple syrup, and egg white.

 This small restaurant is located in Longmont’s historic Westside neighborhood, a residential area just west of downtown.
 Because of that, it feels like you’re sitting on a good friend’s patio, catching up over a glass of wine.
-There are also tasty cocktails (like the More Cowbell, made with gin, cucumber, muddled blueberries, elderflower tonic, and lavender bitters), yummy snacks (like sweet potato fries with smoked blue cheese and aioli) and classic entrées with a twist (think: blackened pork chops with red beans, rice, andouille sausage, and holy trinity relish).
+There are also tasty cocktails (like the More Cowbell, made with gin, cucumber, muddled blueberries, elderflower tonic, and lavender bitters), yummy snacks (like sweet potato fries with smoked blue cheese and aïoli) and classic entrées with a twist (think: blackened pork chops with red beans, rice, andouille sausage, and holy trinity relish).
 The food and drinks are expertly prepared, and the cozy, home-like ambiance makes it really special.

 No visit to Longmont is complete without a stop at Cheese Importers, a European-style marketplace and restaurant that specializes in cheese.
 Though the beloved Longmont spot continues to keep its French-inspired bistro closed because of the coronavirus pandemic, you can still stroll through the rest of the building, where you’ll find more than 350 cheeses, specialty foods from around the world, and home decor items.
-The store’s owners say they have the largest walk-in cheese and cured meat refrigerator in Colorado—and we can confirm, it’s truly one of a kind.
+The store’s owners say they have the largest walk-in cheese and cured meat refrigerator in Colorado—and we agree that it’s truly one of a kind.